fetc90/bank_tech_test/README.md

 13/01/2012 | 2000.00 |  | 3000.00
 10/01/2012 | 1000.00 |   | 1000.00

+### How Programme Works
+The user creates a new Bank class in IRB.
+They can add deposits to their account by using the command `bank.deposit(1000)` and similarly with withdraw.
+When a transaction is made, this is stored in an array, adding the timestamp, the new bank account total and a space in index position either 2 or 3, depending if it is a credit or debit account.
+This is so when the bank statement is printed, the columns line up correctly.

 If I had more time, I would seperate the bank class into at least one other class, if not two, as the code I have at the moment is repetative and a couple of methods in relation to storing the transactions are longer than I would like.
 I would draw a class diagram to clearly differentiate the methods for effective encapsulation.
 Instead of having just the bank class, I would add an account and transaction class.

 I will set up a timer for the next challenge and write my goals for each 30 minute time block in the git wiki.
 After the time is up I will document what I acheived.